cratstarc/opndrive/README.md

 ### Vercel/Netlify

-OpnDrive frontend can be deployed to any platform that supports Next.js applications.
+Opndrive frontend can be deployed to any platform that supports Next.js applications.

 ## Security